l33tdawg/silentgem/docs/chat_insights.md

 - Mention the bot (@SilentAsk) in your message
 - Reply to one of the bot's previous messages

-The bot will search across all your channels when you directly message it, providing a unified view of your conversations.
-Results include clickable links to the original messages so you can easily navigate to the source.
+The bot will search across all your channels when you directly message it, providing a unified view of your conversations. **It synthesizes information from relevant messages to provide a conversational answer, using the context of your current interaction for better follow-up understanding.** Results include clickable links to the original messages so you can easily navigate to the source.

 ## Example Queries